lclarkmichalek/sgreader/README.md

 =====

-I've separated out the core SG/555 reading, removed all QT dependencies and ported it to pure C. If you want to use it, just copy it from the libsg directory.
-If anyone actually knows how to write a decent makefile to support installing/building it as a shared/static library, please contribute.
+I've separated out the core SG/555 reading, removed all QT dependencies and ported it to pure C. I've moved it to a separate repository (github.com/bluepeppers/libsg), and to build on the libsg branch of sgreader, you need to install it first.
+This makes the entire process:

+    git clone git://github.com/bluepeppers/libsg.git
+    cd libsg/c
+    make
+    sudo make install

+    # Now go to sgreader dir
+    git checkout libsg
+    qmake
+    make
+    ./sgreader